 Salt Dough Recipe

 1 cup flour

 Mix the salt and the flour together.
 Next add 1/2 cup of warm water.
 Mix until combined and a dough forms.
-The consistency is similar to play dough.
+The consistency should be similar to play dough.

 For the candy canes, divide the dough into two equal parts.
-Add red food coloring (or red liquid watercolors) to one part of the dough and knead it in until it is as red as you want it to be.
+Add red food coloring (or red liquid watercolors) to one half of the dough and knead it in until it is as red as you want it to be.
 I used liquid water colors for ours.
 Keep the other half natural.

 We were able to make 10 salt dough candy canes with one batch of dough.

-Once our candy canes had cooled off, I tied some string around them so the girls could hang them on the tree.
+Once our candy canes had cooled off, I tied some twine around them so the girls could hang them on the tree.